How Much Does a Texas LLC Cost? Your 2025 Cost Guide

 In Texas, you don’t have to reserve your LLC’s name before filing—unless you’re still finalizing details:

-• Name Reservation ($40): Optional if you want to lock your LLC name early.
+• Name Reservation ($40): Optional if you want to lock your LLC name for up to 120 days.

 • LLC Operating Agreement ($0–$200): Some entrepreneurs draft it themselves, while others hire pros.

-• EIN (Free if Self-Filing): You can apply through the IRS website at no cost.
-For faster or guided assistance, certain companies might charge $50–$100.
+• EIN (Free if Self-Filing): You can apply through the IRS website at no cost; some companies charge if you want help.

 Overall, these optional extras depend on your preferences and knowledge base.
 By 2025, many formation services bundle them into multi-tiered packages for convenience.
-If you're wondering whether you can form an LLC without a business, some states allow it as a placeholder for future ventures.
-Decide on your budget and experience level before choosing how to handle these extras.
+If you’re wondering whether you can form an LLC without an active business yet, some states allow it as a placeholder for future ventures.

 Recurring and Annual Costs